darcydai/otel-test-application/README.md

 -Dotel.metrics.exporter=none
 ```

-then exec the command `curl --max-time 5 -XGET http://127.0.0.1:8080/first` to send a request and see the `web-app` console log, will find the span name `/first`(netty) was missed.
+then exec the command `curl --max-time 5 -XGET http://127.0.0.1:8080/first` to send a request and see the `web-app` console log, will find the span name `/first`(from netty instrumentation) was missed.
 if exec the command `curl --max-time 12 -XGET http://127.0.0.1:8080/first` everything is ok.